Time-inhomogeneous N-particle Branching Brownian Motion and the continuous random energy model: Construction and couplings of the N -BBM

 Let us introduce two specific families of initial configurations.
 On the one hand, for $\gk\in[0,1]$ we shall consider the measure $\lfloor N^\gk\rfloor \gd_{-\gk\gs(0)L(T)}\in\measN$.
 On the other hand we define for $\eps\in(0,1)$,

-\begin{remark} Notice that $\mu_\eps$ contains more than $N$ particles: when starting an $N$-BBM from $\mu_\eps$, we instantaneously kill all particles which are not in the $N$ highest. \end{remark} The measure $\mu_\eps$ can be seen as an almost-exponential distribution of (roughly) $N$ particles over the interval $[-\gs(0)L(T),0]$.
-Furthermore, recall the definition of $Q_T$ in \eqref{eq:defshift}: then one can show that, for $\gk\in[0,1]$ and $\eps\in(0,1)$,
+\begin{remark} Notice that $\mu_\eps$ contains more than $N$ particles: when starting an $N$-BBM from $\mu_\eps$, we instantaneously kill all particles which are not in the $N$ highest. \end{remark} The measure $\mu_\eps$ is a discrete approximation of an exponential distribution of (roughly) $N$ particles over the interval $[-\gs(0)L(T),0]$.
+More precisely, $\mu_\eps$ is composed of finitely many atoms that contribute similarly to the maximal displacement of the $N$-BBM that spawns from it.
+Indeed, recall the definition of the entropy-position trade-off function $Q_T$ in \eqref{eq:defshift}: then one observes that, for $\gk\in[0,1]$ and $\eps\in(0,1)$,